European Union design

 A European Union design is a unitary industrial design right that covers the European Union.
 It has both unregistered and registered forms.
+The name European Union design (EU design) was adopted 1 May 2025.

+Previously, this industrial design right covering the European Union was named Community design.
 The unregistered Community design (UCD) came into effect on 6 March 2002 and the registered Community design (RCD) was available from 1 April 2003.

-The name community design was changed to European Union design (EU design) by Regulation (EU) 2024/2822.
-This change took effect on 1 May 2025.

 Legal basis

 Council Regulation (EC) No 6/2002, as implemented by Commission Regulation (EC) No 2245/2002, created both unregistered and registered European Community designs.
 The Community design is a unitary right that has equal effect across the European Union.
 The unregistered form of the right has existed since 6 March 2002 while the registered form came into effect on 1 April 2003.

+By Regulation (EU) 2024/2822, the name was changed to European Union design; this change took effect on 1 May 2025.

 Definitions

 A design is defined as "the appearance of the whole or a part of a product resulting from the features of, in particular, the lines, contours, colours, shape, texture and/or materials of the product itself and/or its ornamentation".